-In October 2015, our board of directors approved a share repurchase program, authorizing us to repurchase up to \$100 million of our common stock and in February 2017, our Board of Directors approved an increase to the share repurchase program, authorizing us to repurchase up to an additional \$100 million of our outstanding common stock.
+In June 2023, our Board of Directors approved a share repurchase program (the "2023 Share Repurchase Program"), providing authorization to repurchase up to \$100 million of our common stock.

 We expect to fund future repurchases, if any, through a combination of cash on hand, cash generated by operations and future financing transactions, if appropriate.
 Accordingly, our share repurchase program is subject to us having available cash to fund repurchases.
 Under the share repurchase program, management is authorized to purchase shares of our common stock from time to time through open market purchases or privately negotiated transactions at prevailing prices as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.

-As of December 31, 2022, we have repurchased approximately 3.8 million shares of our common stock under the share repurchase program at an average per-share cost of \$52.97.
-During the year ended December 31, 2022, we repurchased approximately 984,000 shares of our common stock at an average per share cost of \$74.02.
-As of December 31, 2022, we have fully utilized our authorization for purchases under the share repurchase program.
+As of December 31, 2023, we have repurchased approximately 4.4 million shares of our common stock under the share repurchase program at an average per-share cost of \$51.74.
+During the year ended December 31, 2023, we repurchased approximately 634,500 shares of our common stock at an average per share cost of \$44.45.
+As of December 31, 2023, we had \$71.8 million of remaining authorization for purchases under the 2023 Share Repurchase Program.